 Moving Scams are Extra Common

-“A USDOT number since it is required for all interstate movers,” replied the general manager of Oz, Nancy Zafrani.
+“A USDOT number since it is required for all interstate movers,” replied a general manager.
 “We have ours freely available on our website, as do many other long-distance moving companies.
 However, if you can’t locate the number on a company’s website, don’t be afraid to ask—it shouldn’t be a difficult question for any legitimate movers.
 Once you’ve acquired a number, check it on the U.S Department of Transportation website.
 There you’ll be able to verify it matches the company in question and view any complaints filed against them.”

 Something else you should always check is the company’s reviews.
 After all, even a legitimate company could lead to a poor experience.
 The mover’s reviews should: